-As at December 31, 2016 and 2015 the Group's capital commitments were associated with the borrowing facilities and government investment programs.
-The Group had commitment to the second phase of the installation of the signalling system and power conversion facilities on Baku to Beyuk-Kyasik railway route, Baku-Sumgait mainline track, Astara Azerbaijan-Astara Iran railway route, and purchasing 50 units of locomotives from Alstom Transport S.A.
+As at December 31, 2017 and 2016 the Group's capital commitments were associated with the borrowing facilities and government investment programs.
+The Group had commitment to the second phase of the installation of the signalling system and power conversion facilities on Baku to Beyuk-Kyasik railway route, Baku-Sumgait mainline track, construction of "Baku Ring Railway" and Astara Azerbaijan-Astara Iran railway route.